Ray Perkins: NFL career

-He played for the National Football League's Baltimore Colts as a wide receiver from 1967 to 1971, initially under coach Don Shula.
-Perkins caught a 68-yard touchdown pass from Johnny Unitas in the 1970 AFC Championship Game to lead the Colts to a 27–17 victory over the Oakland Raiders and a berth in Super Bowl V. Perkins went on to win a Super Bowl ring after the Colts beat the Dallas Cowboys in Super Bowl V.
+Perkins played as a wide receiver for the Colts from 1967 to 1971, initially under future Hall of Fame head coach Don Shula.
+Perkins caught a 68-yard touchdown pass from Hall of Fame quarterback Johnny Unitas in the 1970 AFC Championship Game to lead the Colts to a 27–17 victory over the Oakland Raiders and a berth in Super Bowl V. Perkins went on to win a Super Bowl ring after the Colts beat the Dallas Cowboys in Super Bowl V.